lessonly/scim_rails/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Test item 1
 - [ ] Test item 2
 - [ ] Test item 3

-## Deploy Tasks

-Note anything that needs to be done before, during, or after this change is deployed.
-Also add the “deploy task” label to this PR and the Clubhouse issue so it's obvious the next time we make a deployment.

-- [ ] Update the database things
-- [ ] Tell Client Experience this issue is now resolved
-- [ ] Confirm that emails are still being sent

 ## Alternatives Considered